soudev/knowledge.mine/stuff/frontend.javascript.md

 * [webpack visualizer](https://chrisbateman.github.io/webpack-visualizer/)

+* [[GitHub] pinterest / bonsai](https://github.com/pinterest/bonsai) - is a JavaScript code analyzer that helps speed up your website by focusing on module size and the cumulative size of all downstream dependencies.

 * [[GitHub] th0r / webpack-bundle-analyzer](https://github.com/th0r/webpack-bundle-analyzer) - Webpack plugin and CLI utility that represents bundle content as convenient interactive zoomable treemap

 --